jwmeidinger/SMRS/README.md

 The API uses a simple token-based HTTP Authentication scheme provided by [Django REST framework](https://www.django-rest-framework.org/api-guide/authentication/#tokenauthentication).
 When each user is created they are granted a token.
 The token can be removed from the Admin page.
 In order to use or view your token check out the [Usage](#usage) section.

-*If you don't want every user to have a token check out SMRS/SMRS/Account/models.py at the bottom.
+*If you don't want every user to have a token check out [FAQ](#frequently-asked-questions) at the bottom.

-## Installation
+## Installation and Run

-How to set it up....
+(Local) How to set it up....

 **Step 1 - Download from GitHub:**

-    Navigate to the Github page that is holding the projects code and click the download button and to edit the codeopen it in         your chosen editor
+Navigate to the Github page that is holding the projects code and click the download button, save to desktop.

 **Step 2 - Start the Env:**

+The environment is used to mitigate cross contamination for the server as we want to make sure we don't use items on your PC.
+This is how you start the Env.

+    \Desktop\SMRS\DeereEnv\Scripts>activate

+**Step 3 - Install requirements:**

+If modules are missing from the environment this is how you can install the missing items.
+We recommend doing this anyways.

+    \Desktop\SMRS>pip install -r requirements.txt

+**Step 4 - Lastly run:**

+    \Desktop\SMRS\SMRS>python manage.py runserver

 ## Usage